tomekk2006/strapi-blocks-parser/README.md

 # Strapi Blocks Parser
-Parses a Strapi Blocks json into a HTML string
+Parses a Strapi Blocks rich text data into a HTML string

 ## Installation
 ```